 Treating Side Effects

-- Ask your doctor or nurse about medication that is available to help prevent or lessen joint, muscle, or back pain.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen joint, muscle, or back pain.

-- Ask your doctor or nurse about medication that is available to help prevent or lessen nausea, vomiting, diarrhea, headache, nasal congestion and/or sinus symptoms.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea, vomiting, diarrhea, headache, nasal congestion and/or sinus symptoms.

 Let your doctor know if you have had any recent vaccinations.
-Talk to your doctor before receiving vaccines during or after treatment with IVIG.
+Talk to your doctor before getting vaccines during or after treatment with IVIG.

 Food and Drug Interactions

 There are no known interactions of IVIG with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse right away if you have any of these symptoms: